( Municipality of Tréouergat)

 The disappeared sundial

-A pretty sundial once adorned the bell tower of the old church, as can be seen in a drawing where it appears above the transept window :
+A beautiful sundial once adorned the old church, as shown in a drawing above the transept window:

 Drawing by Louis Conq Les échos du vallon sourd